 - Focusing on the content is the key.
 Be dynamic and get straight to the point.

 - Music matters.
 Don’t annoy your audience with a distracting background track.

 5. It’s time for portfolio bidding

-This is really clever and useful stuff, and a topic I’m fascinated with – it could be one of the most exciting PPC trends 2020 has brought.
+This is really clever and useful stuff, and a topic I’m fascinated with – it could be one of the most exciting PPC trends in 2022.
 I could write an entire blog on the subject, and perhaps one day I will.
 But for now, let’s take a look at what portfolio bidding is and what it offers.

 The PPC bidding portfolio is a library where you can store different bidding strategies used across campaigns and ad groups, as well as keywords, to help you reach your goals.